streamr-dev/examples/Tutorials/mqtt/README.md

-# Bridging data into the Network with the Broker Node interface
+# Bridging data into the Streamr Network using the Broker node interface

 ## 1 - Setup your broker node.
 (For MacOS/Linux)
 Prerequisites: NPM v8 and Node 16.13.x